xitizbhatia/forte-fhir-server/README.md

 ```
 fhirbase -d <database name> --fhir=4.0.0 init
 ```
 Your database is ready for the FHIR server.
+Other postgresql tools can be used to manage the database.

+## FHOR FHIR Server Installation
 FORTE FHIR server can be downloaded from github repo and built as a FHIR server.
 Do the following to clone the java application from github.
 ```
 git clone --recurse https://github.com/MortalityReporting/forte-fhir-server.git
 ```